klayek-keras/hello-world/README.md

 hello everybody!!!!
 trying to learn using keras using GitHub.

-Today is 27th of August of the yer 2020
+Today is 27th of August of the year 2020